joakimkasimir/download_LFN_images/README.md

 deactivate
 ```
 ## Check in the code ##
-Remove all security and credentials information from config.yaml
 Before you check in your code run:
 ```bash
 pip freeze > requirements.txt